 Rare and Beautiful: Purple Gemstones as a Fashion Statement

 Famous purple sapphire jewelry pieces include the stunning engagement ring worn by Princess Eugenie, which featured a deep purple sapphire surrounded by diamonds.
 Other notable purple sapphire jewelry includes earrings, necklaces, and bracelets worn by celebrities on red carpet events.

-Also read about: Exquisite Sapphire Wedding Rings for a Unique Celebration
+Also read about: Stunning Emerald Cut Sapphire Engagement Rings

+Rare and Beautiful: Purple Gemstones as a Fashion Statement